WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo2.md

 - DriverUpdater, to install the driver set: [DriverUpdater](https://github.com/WOA-Project/DriverUpdater/releases/)
 - A Windows PC to build the Windows ISO, apply it onto the phone from mass storage, add drivers to the installation, configure ESP

-## Warnings ⚠️
+> [!WARNING]

-- Don't create partitions from Mass Storage Mode on Windows (because ABL will break with blank/spaces in names), your phone may be irrecoverable otherwise
+> - Don't create partitions from Mass Storage Mode on Windows (because ABL will break with blank/spaces in names), your phone may be irrecoverable otherwise
-- If you see a warning and/or error during the process, it is not normal.
+> - If you see a warning and/or error during the process, it is not normal.
 Contact us on telegram if you see anything odd, but do not continue or proceed on your own, you will break things further.
-- Don't rerun the commands if you interrupt the process.
+> - Don't rerun the commands if you interrupt the process.
 You may break your partition table.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
-- Do not run all commands at once.
+> - Do not run all commands at once.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
-- Do not commit *any* typo with *any* commands.
+> - Do not commit *any* typo with *any* commands.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
-- Be familiar with command line interfaces.
+> - Be familiar with command line interfaces.
 Parted is a very *delicate* tool, anything you do may cause permanent damage to your device.
-- When using TWRP, it is normal and expected for the phone to be detected as an Asus phone and for touch to not work.
+> - When using TWRP, it is normal and expected for the phone to be detected as an Asus phone and for touch to not work.

+> [!IMPORTANT]
-**THIS WILL WIPE ALL YOUR ANDROID™ DATA**
+> **THIS WILL WIPE ALL YOUR ANDROID™ DATA**

-We don't take any responsibility for any damage done to your phone.
+> We don't take any responsibility for any damage done to your phone.
 By following this guide, you agree to take full responsibility of your actions.
-We have done some testing, but this is **STILL IN PREVIEW** and things can go wrong.
+We have done some testing,
+> but this is **STILL IN PREVIEW** and things can go wrong.

 **PLEASE READ AND BE SURE TO UNDERSTAND THE ENTIRE GUIDE BEFORE STARTING**